 3 Ways to Maximize Your Thanksgiving Break

 For most people, Holiday vacations mean taking a break from school and doing something fun.
-For students who are in school while studying for the MCAT, however, getting time off from school is the time to ramp up one’s MCAT studies, especially this year as COVID-19 is providing an extra incentive to stay home.
+For students who are in school while studying for the MCAT, however, getting time off from school is a great time to ramp up your MCAT studies.
 In this week’s MCAT tip, I’m going to outline 3 simple things that you can do this Thanksgiving break to get a (turkey) leg up on the MCAT.

 Another thing you can do if you are normally busy with school is to get in some extra hours of studying.
 Spending time with your family and friends during the Holidays is most definitely important, but if you are serious about getting a top score, you will need to make some sacrifices.
 When I was studying for the MCAT I was extremely busy with school, volunteering, shadowing, and working a part-time job.
 I am sure most of you can relate to this situation.
 During my holiday breaks, I made sure to get in some extra studying without fully sacrificing my family and friends.
 I decided to wake up at six o’clock and study for 3 to 5 hours every morning.
 Then I would be fully available for my family and friends for the rest of the day.
 These study hours were crucial in my long-term effort in attaining a 99th percentile MCAT score.